matheussartori/hackerchat-server/README.md

 Since this project uses <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a>, you need to run "npm run build" before "npm run start", or you can simply run "npm run dev" to run the project with <a href="https://www.npmjs.com/package/ts-node" target="_blank">ts-node</a> on the src folder.

 ---

-Made with ❤️ by Redstone Solutions :wave: [Join our community!](https://discord.gg/SNQXH5cKEB)